-Arguably, nonprofits are held to a higher ethical standard to deliver accurate financials and given the importance of adopting internal controls, many nonprofits opt for outsourcing their finance processes to standardize and enable the organization to faster obtain better and more accurate data.
+To deliver accurate financials, nonprofits are held to a higher ethical standard.
+Given the importance of adopting internal controls, many nonprofits opt for outsourcing their finance processes.
+This helps to standardize and enable the organization to faster obtain better and more accurate data.

 #4 – Creates a compelling story using financial data

-In addition to an organizations ability to tackle is core mission, donors want to see a detailed report showing where every dollar of their donation is being spent to confirm that the resources are being used appropriately.
-Nonprofits have a government mandated obligation to prove their value.
-Donors want assurance of their decision to donate, so it’s essential to give a clear picture of where the contribution ends up.
+In addition to an organization’s ability to tackle is core mission, donors want to see a detailed report.
+These reports show where their donation is being spent.
+Nonprofits have a government-mandated obligation to prove their value.
+Donors want assurance of their decision to donate.
+Because it’s essential to give a clear picture of where the contribution ends up.
 “Donors and stakeholders are less likely to donate to a nonprofit that have unclear or inconsistent financial reports,” Hayes concludes.
-“Nonprofits are likely to go through a review or audit, and if there are multiple findings during the review or audit, it can reflect poorly on the nonprofit and hinder its ability to raise funds or qualify for grants.
+“Nonprofits are likely to go through a review or audit.
+If there are multiple findings during the review or audit, it will reflect poorly on the nonprofit and hinder its ability to raise funds or qualify for grants.
 These mistakes can cause a nonprofit to suffer from cash flow problems, poor publicity, or just an inability to grow.”

 Nonprofit organizations can benefit from moving their bookkeeping and accounting services to an outsourced solution.
-Having a team of industry training consultants to help track performance and the overall financial health of your nonprofit is a proactive approach to achieving a long-term, scalable, and sustainable global impact.
+Having a team of industry training consultants to help track performance.
+They also track that the overall financial health of your nonprofit is a proactive approach to achieving a long-term, scalable, and sustainable global impact.